Data retrieval¶

 SELECT obm_id, 'sensitive', 'abc', s.group, s.owner

-In the _rules table, the sensitivity field is used to specify the public availability of a given dataset in closed (‘group’) projects.
+In the _rules table, the sensitivity field specifies the public availability of a dataset in closed (‘group’) projects.
 The value of ‘sensitivity’ may also be ‘sensitive’ or ‘restricted’.
 These have the same meaning.
 The ‘sensitive’ lines can only be read or modified by members of the specified groups.

 That is, if we have a ‘group’ level project and no other rules are specified, then only the project administrators will have access to the data.
-If table _rules is specified, then the data is subject to rules on a row-by-row basis, i.e. we can grant broader access to individual rows.
+If table _rules is specified, the data is subject to row-level rules, i.e., we can grant broader access to individual rows.

-Finally, with a module allowed_columns we have the possibility to control column level access.
+Finally, with the module allowed_columns, we can control column-level access.
 Allowed_columns can be used in the group access setting and when using the rules table, by granting permission to view (or download) the contents of certain fields from an otherwise queryable row of data in which no field is accessible.